I Know Why the Caged Bird Sings: Critical reception and sales

 I Know Why the Caged Bird Sings is the most highly acclaimed of Angelou's autobiographies.
 The other volumes in her series of seven autobiographies are judged and compared to Caged Bird.
 It became a bestseller immediately after it was published.
 Angelou's friend and mentor, James Baldwin, maintained that her book "liberates the reader into life" and called it "a Biblical study of life in the midst of death".
 According to Angelou's biographers, "Readers, especially women, and in particular Black women, took the book to heart".
+By the mid-1980s, Caged Bird had gone through 20 hardback printings and 32 paperback printings.
+The week after Angelou recited her poem "On the Pulse of Morning" at President Bill Clinton's 1993 inauguration, sales of the paperback version of Caged Bird, which had sold steadily since its publication, and her other works rose by 300–600 percent.
+The 16-page publication of "On the Pulse of Morning" became a bestseller, and the recording of the poem was awarded a Grammy Award.
+The Bantam Books edition of Caged Bird was a bestseller for 36 weeks; 400,000 copies of her books were reprinted to meet demand.
+Random House, which published Angelou's hardcover books and the poem later that year, reported that they sold more of her books in January 1993 than they did in all of 1992, marking a 1,200 percent increase.

 By the end of 1969, critics had placed Angelou in the tradition of other Black autobiographers.
 Poet James Bertolino asserts that Caged Bird "is one of the essential books produced by our culture".
 He insists that "[w]e should all read it, especially our children".
 It was nominated for a National Book Award in 1970, has never been out of print, and has been published in many languages.
 It has been a Book of the Month Club selection and an Ebony Book Club selection.
 In 2011, Time Magazine placed the book in its list of 100 best and most influential books written in English since 1923.

-Critic Robert A. Gross called Caged Bird "a tour de force of language".
-Edmund Fuller insisted that Angelou's intellectual range and artistry were apparent in how she told her story.
-Caged Bird catapulted Angelou to international fame and critical acclaim, was a significant development in Black women's literature in that it "heralded the success of other now prominent writers".
-Other reviewers have praised Angelou's use of language in the book, including critic E. M. Guiney, who reported that Caged Bird was "one of the best autobiographies of its kind that I have read".
-Critic R. A. Gross praised Angelou for her use of rich and dazzling images.
+Caged Bird catapulted Angelou to international fame and critical acclaim and was a significant development in Black women's literature because it "heralded the success of other now prominent writers".

-By the mid-1980s, Caged Bird had gone through 20 hardback printings and 32 paperback printings.
-The week after Angelou recited her poem "On the Pulse of Morning" at President Bill Clinton's 1993 inauguration, sales of the paperback version of Caged Bird and her other works rose by 300–600 percent.
-Caged Bird had sold steadily since its publication, but it increased by 500 percent.
-The 16-page publication of "On the Pulse of Morning" became a bestseller, and the recording of the poem was awarded a Grammy Award.
-The Bantam Books edition of Caged Bird was a bestseller for 36 weeks, and they had to reprint 400,000 copies of her books to meet demand.
-Random House, which published Angelou's hardcover books and the poem later that year, reported that they sold more of her books in January 1993 than they did in all of 1992, marking a 1,200 percent increase.